charith7788/ytsub/README.md

-# ytsub
+# ytsub v.1.0.1
-## Youtube custom Subtitle - v 1.0.0
+## Youtube custom Subtitle
 ## Description:
-You can upload subtitle to the youtube video page directly and watch videos with your subtitle files. (current version works only with .SRT Format)
+An external subtitle viewer chrome extension for youtube (current version works only with .SRT Format)
 ## Instructions:
 - Download the files in a folder.
 - Open Chrome extension manager.